import numpy as np

 Suppose we have a bowl of 100 unique numbers from 0 to 99.
 We want to select a random sample of numbers from the bowl.
 After we pick a number from the bowl, we can put the number aside or we can put it back into the bowl.
 If we put the number back in the bowl, it may be selected more than once; if we put it aside, it can selected only one time.

-2. Draw a sample from the original sample data with replacement with size n, and replicate B times, each re-sampled sample is called a Bootstrap Sample, and there will totally B Bootstrap Samples.
+with size n, and replicate B times, each re-sampled sample is called a Bootstrap Sample, and there will totally B Bootstrap Samples.statistic

-3. Evaluate the statistic of θ for each Bootstrap Sample, and there will be totally B estimates of θ.
+for each Bootstrap Sample, and there will be totally B estimates of θ

-4. Construct a sampling distribution with these B Bootstrap statistics and use it to make further statistical inference, such as:
+with these B Bootstrap statistics and use it to make further statistical inference, such as:θ

 df = pd.read_fwf('sheffield_weather_station.csv', skiprows=8)